TechHubRepo/GIT-HUB-Demo/README.md

 # GIT-HUB-Demo

-GIT-HUB-Demo is a sample project to illustrate that how we should used git in our project work.
+GIT HUB Demo is a sample project to illustrate that how we should used git in our project work.

 # Table of Content